India's bold moon touchdown mission faces setback, contact with lander lost just 2.1 km away | Devdiscourse

-India's boid bid to become only the fourth country to achieve a soft landing on the Moon suffered a setback in the wee hours of Saturday when the contact with Chandrayaan-2's landing module was abruptly lost just 2.1 km above the lunar surface and seconds away.
+India's bold bid to become only the fourth country to achieve a soft landing on the Moon ended in a huge disappointment on Saturday when contact with Chandrayaan-2's landing module was abruptly lost seconds before it was to descend the final 2.1 km and touch down on the lunar surface.
 As crestfallen scientists of the Indian Space Research Organisation(ISRO) here struggled to come to terms with the reverse after lander 'Vikram' was on steady course to touch the lunar south pole, Prime Minister Narendra Modi led the nation in rallying behind them, saying they should not get disheartened.

 The nation is proud of the scientists and stands with them, he said.
 "We came very close but we need to cover more ground in the times to come.
 Learning from today will make us stronger and better.
 The nation is proud of our space programme and scientists.
 The best is yet to come in our space programme.
 There are new frontiers to discover and new places to go.
 India is with you," Modi said.